 What is product management analytics?

-Product analytics is a type of software that harvests data from digital products to reveal how consumers use those services.
-At the most granular level, analytics track users and the actions they take—known as events—and make that information accessible to product teams by summarizing it in reports.
-With access to precise information on user segments, cohorts, and funnels, product teams can make informed decisions about what features to alter and how to develop the product to increase its usefulness.
+At a more granular level, product management analytics tools track the actions users take—known as “events”—and make that information accessible to product, growth, and engineering teams so they can query it in reports.
+With access to precise information about user segments, cohorts, and funnels, businesses can make informed decisions about what features to build and how to tweak the product to maximize retention, conversion, and growth.

 How to choose metrics for product management analytics

 Though often used interchangeably, goals, key performance indicators (KPIs), and metrics are not the same.
 Rather, they sit in a hierarchy, with goals on top.
 Goals are a company’s highest level priority, such as driving revenue; KPIs measure progress toward goals; and metrics measure progress toward KPIs.

 Once teams select their goals and KPIs, they can determine the metrics that support them.
 No two companies are the same, and there’s no “correct” set of measurements for any given business.
 Each instance is unique.

 Ad-supported companies like social media sites might use engagement and retention metrics because those businesses are concerned with the amount of time users spend using their products.
 On the other hand, purchase-driven companies like those in e-commerce will be more focused on transaction metrics that measure direct revenue.
 Each type of metric is valuable—especially when used in conjunction—but their use cases can vary widely.